If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 What to do in Saudi Arabia – Extending your itinerary: Al Jawf & Hofuf (2-3 extra days)

-Since I had some spared days left, I decided to also visit Al Jawf and Hofuf, located in the far north and far east respectively.
+Since I had some spare days left, I decided to also visit Al Jawf and Hofuf, located in the far north and far east respectively.

 To be honest, they are not the greatest touristic places but I enjoyed my time because I went there with a great group of people and also, I had to go because I was working in a project for a local company, so they wanted to show me around and take some photos.